charlescharles/mixcoin/README.md

 `val`: value to be mixed, in satoshi

-`send`: deadline for sending funds
+`send`: deadline for sending funds, in unix epoch time

-`return`: deadline for distributing funds
+`return`: deadline for distributing funds, in unix epoch time

 `out`: transfer destination address